gabriele-h/almapipo/README.md

 as it requires no parameters at all and provides information you will need in the future.

-**Note:** The function itself makes an API call and will be counted as one.
+**Note:** The function itself makes a call to /bibs/test and will be counted as an API call.

 ```python
 from alma_rest import rest_setup